Water for Life:

 From waterfalls in the Andes to beaches on the western coast this course shows you some of the best and most beautiful places Ecuador has to offer.

 The program begins and ends in Quito, Ecuador, where we will spend a few days exploring the urban water supply and the natural mountain ecosystems high in the Andes that provision them.
-The group will be housed in a hotel during this time.
-From Quito, you will descend the western flanks of the Andes by bus, stopping along the way to hike in a cloud forest, before arriving to the rural region of the Pacific coast and the Lalo Loor Dry Forest Reserve, a nature preserve abounding with wildlife where you’ll be housed until your return to Quito.
+The group will have accommodations at a hotel during this time.
+From Quito, you will descend the eastern flanks of the Andes by bus, stopping along the way to hike in a cloud forest, before arriving in Tena, a town near the Amazon River abounding with wildlife where you’ll stay until your return to Quito.

 Course Content